philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 ### A Step Closer

-It's true that properties cannot be made private, but setting properties on an instance aren't the only way to manage its state.
+It's true that properties cannot be made private, but setting properties on an instance isn't the only way to manage its state.
 There could be another object that is uniquely linked to the instance that is responsible for storing its state.
 And this second object *could* actually be private.

 Here's an example of how that might look: